 What Not to Include on the Invitation

-You don't need to include anything other than what is listed above on the invitation.
+You don't need to include anything other than what is listed on one of the above invitations.
 However, if you don't want to receive gifts, You may use a simple statement such as "No gifts, please," or "In lieu of a gift, please donate to the local animal shelter."
 Or if the event is a fundraiser, you may state that.

 Before Sending the Invitation